pydata/xarray/doc/quick-overview.rst

                         coords={'x': [10, 20]})
     data

-In this case, we have generated a 2D array, assigned the names *x* and *y* to the two dimensions respectively and associated two *coordinate labels* 'a' and 'b' with the two locations along the x dimension.
+In this case, we have generated a 2D array, assigned the names *x* and *y* to the two dimensions respectively and associated two *coordinate labels* '10' and '20' with the two locations along the x dimension.
 If you supply a pandas :py:class:`~pandas.Series` or :py:class:`~pandas.DataFrame`, metadata is copied directly:

 .. ipython:: python